 Opening an online store?
 You’ll need two things to get started: an easy to use eCommerce website and stunning photos of your merchandise.
 Luckily, we can help with both!

 Ideally, you should get a professional photographer to perform that well-calculated magic.
 However, if you’re working on a tight budget, or if you happen to be handy with the camera, you can definitely DIY so long as you read the following tips first.
+Here are 11 DIY product photography hacks that work on a low budget.

 1. Get The Right Light